YuqiWang98/INDE577-Rice-University/Supervise Learning/Gradient Descent/README.md

 ---
 ### Gradient_Descent.ipynb containing:
 * Introduction of Gradient Descent
-* Implement:
-* Part 1:
+* Implement
-  ** Build the gradient Descent algorithm from scrach ** Find a best linear model for data with 4 data
+* Build the gradient Descent algorithm from scrach
+* Find a best linear model for data with 4 data
-* Part 2:
-  ** Perform the Gradient Descent to find a linear regression model to predict the body mass of penguin by the flipper length ** Compare the built algorithm with the LinearRegression tool from sklearn
+* Perform the Gradient Descent to find a linear regression model to predict the body mass of penguin by the flipper length
+* Compare the built algorithm with the LinearRegression tool from sklearn

+---
+## Dataset
+**Penguins Dataset**:

+The Penguins Dataset contains size measurements for three penguin species observed on three islands in the Palmer Archipelago, Antarctica.
+These data were collected from 2007 - 2009 by Dr. Kristen Gorman's team.
+It consists of 344 rows and 7 columns.
+The three different species of penguins are Chinstrap, Adélie, and Gentoo penguins.